rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/jwt_token_user_identity.md

 1. **Request JWT Token**: The user requests a JWT token from the Identity Provider (IdP).
 2. **Provide JWT Token**: The IdP provides the JWT token to the user.
 3. **Pass JWT Token**: The user passes the JWT token to the compute environment.
-4. **Send JWT Token**: The compute environment sends the JWT token to Privacera DataServer.
-5. **Verify JWT Token**: Privacera DataServer verifies the JWT token signature by using either IdP public key that is statically configured or is obtained dynamically from IdP's JWKS endpoint.
+4. **Validate JWT Token**: Privacera FGAC plugin validates the JWT token signature by using either IdP public key that is statically configured or is obtained dynamically from IdP's JWKS endpoint.
-7. **Generate Signed URL/STS Token**: Privacera DataServer generates a Signed URL or STS token.
-8. **Provide Signed URL/STS Token**: Privacera DataServer provides the Signed URL or STS token to the compute environment.
+5. **Enforce Access Control**: Privacera FGAC plugin uses the user identity to enforce access control.
-9. **Access Data**: The compute environment accesses data from cloud storage using the Signed URL or STS token.
+6. **Access Data**: The compute environment accesses data from cloud storage using the compute environments native permissions (IAM role).
-10. **Data Retrieved**: The data is retrieved from the cloud storage and provided to the compute environment.
+7. **Data Retrieved**: The data is retrieved from the cloud storage and provided to the compute environment.

 ## Concepts